The Flying Nun: Novels, comics and toys

-A series of novels, all based on characters and dialog of the series, were written by William Johnston and published by Ace Books in the 1960s.
+In addition, the original novel was republished under the name The Flying Nun.

 Dell Comics published 4 issues of a comic book based on The Flying Nun from February to November 1968.
 View-Master adapted the episode "Love Me, Love My Dog" into a three-reel 3-D packet with a storybook.
-Milton Bradley released a board game and several puzzles and coloring books were published by Saalfield.
+Milton Bradley released a board game and several puzzles, and coloring books were published by Saalfield.
+Ray Plastic Inc. also released a rip-cord powered official Flying Nun toy.

 Home media

 Sony Pictures Home Entertainment released the first season of The Flying Nun on March 21, 2006, on DVD in Region 1.
 This was followed by the release of the show's second season on DVD on August 15, 2006.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library, including The Flying Nun.
 They re-released the first and second seasons in a 2-season combo pack DVD on October 7, 2014.

-As of the Fall of 2022, you can find the first 3 seasons of The Flying Nun on the Crackle App.
+In Fall 2022, all 3 seasons of The Flying Nun were available on Crackle.